AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 {% include figure.html content="/screens/stripedToolWindows.png" caption="Striped Tool Windows" %}

-This feature is enabled by default, but you can go back to the old layout via the _Settings_ or the _Material UI Actions Panel_.
+This feature is disabled by default, but you can go back to the old layout via the _Settings_ or the _Material UI Actions Panel_.

 {% include figure.html content="/screens/quickActionsPanel.png" caption="Quick Actions Panel" %}